anil-ganti/CC-climate-tech/README.md

 ## Course Outline / Syllabus
 ### 10/6 Day 1: How bad is it?
 What do we need to do?

 We will look at some key figures in the 2021, 2022, and 2023 IPPC reports to understand the physical science basis for why we need to act fast.
+We'll also do a quick lesson on unit analysis, and the units relevant in energy / climate.

 **Key take-away:** Every 0.5 C that we can mitigate is huge.
 This should give us a sense of hope and motivate action. **This class is not for doomers!**